Manufacturing Day at Purdue features the launch of 3 major manufacturing activities

 Each year, the U.S. Department of Commerce holds Manufacturing Day on the first Friday in October to show students, parents and the public what modern manufacturing is all about.
 The fourth industrial revolution is rapidly changing our world.
 New advanced manufacturing technologies bring about whole new careers, requiring a skilled workforce interested in pursuing them.
 From bioengineers to data analysts to robotics technicians, and all the operations in between, Purdue Engineering is at the forefront of the revolution.

-LyoHUB will have a strong presence in this new research and training hub, which features a 10,000-square-foot manufacturing and training space, adding to Indiana’s growing pharmaceutical manufacturing footprint.
+LyoHUB will have a strong presence in this new research and training hub, which will feature a 10,000-square-foot manufacturing and training space, adding to Indiana’s growing pharmaceutical manufacturing footprint.

 AI in Manufacturing Across Smart Corridor of America

-“There’s no other university-affiliated institution that can manufacture and then test hypersonic technologies at flight-relevant scales and conditions all in the same place,” said Arvind Raman, the John A. Edwardson Dean of Engineering.
+“There’s no other university-affiliated institution that can manufacture and then test hypersonic technologies at flight-relevant scales and conditions all in the same place,” said Arvind Raman, the John A. Edwardson Dean of the College of Engineering.

 Oct.
 4 is also the day to celebrate the 75th anniversary of Zucrow Labs, the largest academic propulsion lab in the world.
 Its 24-acre campus hosts world-class research facilities in combustion, turbines and compressors, energetic materials, hypersonics, aerodynamics, fluid mechanics, and more.

 It is named to honor Maurice J. Zucrow, the first recipient of a doctoral degree in engineering at Purdue in 1928.
-In 1946, he joined the faculty of the Purdue School of Aeronautics and Astronautics establishing Purdue’s Jet Propulsion Center.
+In 1946, he joined the faculty of the Purdue School of Aeronautics and Astronautics, establishing Purdue’s Rocket Propulsion Laboratory, later known as the Jet Propulsion Center, which ultimately became part of Zucrow Labs.